balantaim/spring-computerstore/README.md

     <li><b>Payment Gateway Integration:</b> Secure payment processing is facilitated through integration with popular payment gateways, ensuring confidentiality and reliability of transactions.
 Multiple payment methods, including credit/debit cards and digital wallets, are supported.</li>
     <li><b>Order Management:</b> Users can view order history, track the status of their orders, and receive notifications at each stage of the fulfillment process.
 Administrators have access to comprehensive order management tools for efficient processing and tracking.</li>
     <li><b>Responsive Design:</b> Computer Store is built with a responsive design, ensuring optimal performance and user experience across various devices and screen sizes, including desktops, laptops, tablets, and smartphones.</li>
-    <li><b>Admin Panel:</b> Administrators have access to a robust admin panel for managing products, categories, users, orders, and other aspects of the platform.
+    <li><b>Management Panel:</b> Managers have access to a robust management panel for managing products, categories, users, orders, and other aspects of the platform.</li>
+    <li><b>Administration Panel:</b> Administrators have access to a robust admin panel for managing users and their details.
 Advanced analytics and reporting tools enable data-driven decision-making and performance monitoring.</li>
 </ol>

 ### Additional Security Features